Clinical

 Repeated low-level red light (RLRL) therapy

-RLRL therapy has received growing attention within the myopia management sphere in recent years as numerous clinical trials have reported the effectiveness of this treatment in slowing axial elongation and myopia progression in children.26 Among these, one study emerged which explored the use of RLRL treatment for pre-myopes.
+RLRL therapy has received growing attention within the myopia management sphere in recent years as numerous clinical trials have reported the effectiveness of this treatment in slowing axial elongation and myopia progression in children.33 Among these, one study emerged which explored the use of RLRL treatment for pre-myopes.

-He et al27 in 2023 assessed the efficacy and safety of RLRL therapy in preventing incident myopia among pre-myopic children.
-A 12-month randomized clinical trial was conducted in China on 278 children aged 6 to 11 years with pre-myopia, defined as spherical equivalent refractive error ranging from +0.50 D to -0.50 D. Half of the cohort received two, 3-minute RLRL therapy (Eyerising) sessions per day, for five days a week, while the other half were controls.
+He et al34 in 2023 assessed the efficacy and safety of RLRL therapy in preventing incident myopia among pre-myopic children.
+A 12-month randomized clinical trial was conducted in China on 278 children aged 6 to 11 years with pre-myopia, defined as spherical equivalent refractive error ranging from +0.50 D to -0.50 D. Half of the cohort received two, 3-minute RLRL therapy (Eyerising Myopia Management Device) sessions per day, for five days a week, while the other half were controls.
 They found reduced myopic shifts of 0.17mm in AL and 0.41D for SER after exposure to repeated low-level red light.
 For those able to continue therapy uninterrupted (n=9), there was a greater reduction in myopia incidence.
 The RLRL was well-tolerated by the children with no persistent symptoms or structural changes on OCT.
+Read more in our article Can red light therapy delay myopia onset?.

+These early findings suggest RLRL may be a safe and effective therapy for myopia prevention in pre-myopic children.
 Despite the convincing efficacy of RLRL therapy in recent studies, further studies need to confirm tolerance and safety over longer periods and with other RLRL devices.
-In terms of practical constraints, RLRL remains not widely available outside of China and is awaiting regulatory review in markets such as Australia.

 Pre-myopia interventions without direct research evidence (but which may make logical sense)